greggersaurus/OpenSteamController/Jingle/README.md

 In order to custom the Jingles on the Steam Controller, the Steam Controller must be running a specific version of the Open Steam Controller Firmware.
- The binary that works with the SCJingle GUI is [OpenSteamController.bin](./bin/OpenSteamController.bin).
+ The binary that works with the SCJingleConverter GUI is [OpenSteamController.bin](./bin/OpenSteamController.bin).

 First follow steps section Backing Up the Firmware of [Loading Firmware](../LoadingFirmware.md)